Montego Bay: History

+Geography

+Montego Bay is located on the northwest coast of Jamaica in the parish of St. James, roughly ninety minutes west of Kingston.
+A broad valley comes down to the Caribbean Sea from the Bogue, Kempshot and Salem limestone hills.
+The coastal plain is narrow as the descent from the hills is quite steep.

+There are white sand beaches on the eastern side of the bay with outlying coral reefs to the north and south of the bay.
+Mangrove swamps have formed on the coast where protected by the coral reefs.
+Part of the bay, almost sixteen square kilometers, including Bogue Island has been set aside as the Montego Bay Marine Park.
+Montego Bay Point is the cape forming the northern boundary of the bay, it is located just southwest of the airport.

+The climate is tropical with little temperature variation, averaging 23.7°C (74.7°F) to 29.8°C (85.6°F).
+Rainfall is seasonal, most precipitation occurs between October to December and mid April through mid June.
+However, thunderstorms bring short but occasionally severe rains during the summer months from June to September.
+Hurricanes are also possible during the summer months.

+Highway A1 (the North Coast Highway) is the main thoroughfare.

 Demographics

 The majority of the city's population is of African descent.
 The city is also home to sizeable minority ethnic groups such as the East Indians and Chinese, who came to the country as indentured servants in the mid-to-late 19th century.
 The Chinese especially occupy important roles in the city's economy especially in retail where Downtown Montego Bay is home to many shops and supermarkets owned by Chinese immigrants.
 The city's East Indian population also play a key role as they operate many gift and jewelry shops in the city which are mostly geared to tourists.

 There is a minority of Europeans, some descending from immigrants from Germany (the city is a 90-minute drive from German settlements such as German Town in Westmoreland) and Great Britain (who own most of the land in the city from as far back as the days of the slave trade).
 The city is home to many immigrants from Hispanic countries such as Mexico, Cuba and Spain as well as many French, Russians and Italians (who mostly own homes or beachfront properties in the area).
 The city also is home to many Americans and Canadians, who work the tourism or business process outsourcing (BPO) industries.